 To meet these expectations, companies have had to review their logistics organisation.
 Digital technology has made it possible to develop new tools and practices to optimise flows.
 For example, inventory management platforms allow real-time monitoring of stock levels and anticipation of supply needs.
 Computer-aided order picking (CAP) systems reduce errors and picking times.
 Geolocation and delivery tracking tools improve service quality in real time.

 The integration of video into parcel tracking can be a major asset in improving logistics performance.
 It allows images of parcels to be captured throughout the delivery process and then stored in supply chain management systems, such as warehouse management systems (WMS) and transport management systems (TMS).
 It is then possible to efficiently track all their goods flows from the warehouse to the end customer.
-In contrast to parcel/pallet tracking, which is based solely on scanning and has areas without coverage, the camera does not take its eyes off the items being handled (from the lens 😉 ).
+In contrast to parcel/pallet tracking, which is based solely on scanning and has areas without coverage, the camera does not take its eyes off the items being handled.

 The control room is the place where all information related to logistics operations is centralised.
 It enables the various stages of the supply chain to be monitored in real time, from the receipt of orders to the final delivery of products.
 Data is collected from various sensors and systems: surveillance cameras, barcode readers, GPS, geolocation, IOT in trucks, etc. The information is then processed and analysed to identify possible problems and take the necessary measures to solve them.